Security

 Identity

-Limits are tracked per API key name (if authenticated) or per client IP (via X-Forwarded-For or REMOTE_ADDR).
+Limits are tracked per API key name (if authenticated) or per client IP (REMOTE_ADDR).

 Cache Backend